-Slide out the seat base of each inward facing seat until they meet in the middle of the vehicle.
-Use the backrest cushion of each seat to fill the space created between the base cushion and the side of the vehicle.
+Slide out both seat bases until they meet in the centre of the aisle.
+Use the backrest cushions to infill the remaining areas.
+The backrests will now lie flat and fill the space between the base cushion and the side of the vehicle.